-One thing you can track is your progesterone levels, which can offer some clues.
-Your progesterone rises after ovulation and peaks in the middle of your luteal phase.
+One thing you can track is your progesterone metabolite PdG levels, which can offer some clues.
+Your progesterone metabolite PdG levels rise after ovulation and peak in the middle of your luteal phase.

-If conception doesn’t occur, progesterone drops, prompting your period to begin.
+If conception doesn’t occur, progesterone metabolite PdG drops, prompting your period to begin.
 Using a fertility monitor like Inito is an easy way to keep tabs on this.